All Episodes

 No, I'm pretty new to it.

-Okay, Obama got into office is when I really started getting into it.
+When Obama got into office is when I really started getting into it.

-That's uh believable.
+That's believable.

-The Liberals immediately went to the video stores in the neighborhood in Washington where he lived, trying to get a list of the DVDs he rented so as to impugn his character.
+The liberals immediately went to the video stores in the neighborhood in Washington where he lived trying to get a list of the DVDs he rented so as to impugn his character.

 They wanted to see if there was any pornography.

-Uh the same thing happened with Clarence Thomas when Anita Hill claimed that he had sexually harassed her.
+The same thing happened with Clarence Thomas when Anita Hill claimed that he had sexually harassed her.

 I was simply making the point that these Republican senators are in no way treating Sonia Sotomayor with the disgrace and the disrespect that Republican nominees are treated by Democrats.